Please feel free to reach out if your question is not addressed below.

 Please refer to Program Change for more information about changing your program or major.

 To begin the process, students must complete a Change My Program Request Form, and submit the form to the Registrar's Office in the Bennett Centre.
 Department approval is required only for students requesting to enter into our Specialized Honours Program.
-As of February 2010, all other programs in Communication Studies do not require departmental approval.
+As of February 2010, all other programs in Communication & Media Studies do not require departmental approval.

 To book an advising appointment, please contact us: